TechnionYearlyProject/BTW/README.md

 To run the project:
 1. open the pom.xml file, located in the BTW-Project folder, as a maven project.
 2. go to the BTW.java file located in the src folder of the BTW-Application module, and run it.

+# Having Troubles?

+Maybe you'll find the solution here:

+* Question: I get an error of "java: package javafx.application does not exist."
+* Answer: check, if you have <Java SDK root>/jre/lib/ext/jfxrt.jar on your classpath under Project Structure -> SDKs -> 1.x -> Classpath?
+If not, that could be why.
+Try adding it and see if that fixes your issue.
+If you have it go to File -> Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler and make sure you have the same version of 1.x next to every module in the table.